Home > Analyses > Utilities > Consolidated Edison, Inc.

 Is the company in good financial health?

-The Piotroski Score diagram below highlights the company’s financial strength based on nine accounting criteria:
+The Piotroski Score diagram illustrates the company’s financial health based on nine criteria:

 piotroski f score analysis